 Glen, Patrick J., "The ADVANCE Democracy Act and the Future of United States Democracy Promotion Efforts" (2011).
 Georgetown Law Faculty Publications and Other Works.
 Paper 689.

-American Politics Commons, Foreign Law Commons, Human Rights Law Commons, International Law Commons, International Relations Commons, Law and Society Commons, Other Political Science Commons, Politics and Social Change Commons
+American Politics Commons, Comparative and Foreign Law Commons, Human Rights Law Commons, International Law Commons, International Relations Commons, Law and Society Commons, Other Political Science Commons, Politics and Social Change Commons